jheredianet/teslamate-abrp/README.md

 Note:
     All arguments can also be passed as corresponding OS environment variables.
 ```
-**Note: All arguments can also be passed as corresponding OS environment variables.** Arguments passed through the CLI will always supersede OS environment variables.
+**Note: All arguments can also be passed as corresponding OS environment variables.** Arguments passed through the CLI will always supersede OS environment variables and docker secrets (in that order).

 ## Credits